fac22/week5-EB/README.md

 ## Criteria

-- [ ] Accept some user input (e.g. a username)
+- [x] Accept some user input (e.g. a username)
-- [ ] Query an API (e.g. the Github API, or any other fun one)
+- [x] Query an API (e.g. the Github API, or any other fun one)
-- [ ] Populate the UI with API data
+- [x] Populate the UI with API data
-- [ ] Have some form of persistent state and interactivity, e.g.
+- [x] Have some form of persistent state and interactivity, e.g.
   - [ ] A hunger bar that decreases over time and is topped up when you feed them stars
   - [ ] A button to add more users to your collection

 ## Stretch criteria

-- [ ] Save your state to localstorage so you can leave the page and come back later
+- [x] Save your state to localstorage so you can leave the page and come back later
-- [ ] Make it look great
+- [x] Make it look great 🍓🍓🍓

 ## Set up